serval-uni-lu/divkc/README.md

 The algorithm will then print the solutions.
 Each solution is a list of signed integers representing the literals and separated by spaces.
 Each solution is terminated by `0`.

+`./cppddnnf/build/rsampler` can be used instead of `./cppddnnf/build/sampler`.
+More details can be found in `cppddnnf/README.md`.